beep-projects/SystaPi/README.md

 9. Eject the Micro SD card and insert it into your Raspberry Pi

-10. Connect the Raspberry Pi with an Ethernet cable to your Paradigma SystaComfort II
+10. Connect the Raspberry Pi with an Ethernet cable to your Paradigma SystaComfort

 11. Power up the Raspberry Pi